Code-Institute-Submissions/premierleague/README.md

 - [MongoDB](https://www.mongodb.com/)

-The Premier League data used for this project is being stored on MongoDB.
+The Premier League data used for this project is being stored on MongoDB, a NoSQL database.

 <br />
 <br />